robertorcosta/azure-docs.pt-br/articles/active-directory/conditional-access/controls.md

 ### <a name="creating-custom-controls"></a>Criando controles personalizados

 Para criar um controle personalizado, você deve entrar em contato com o provedor que você deseja utilizar.
-Cada provedor de não-Microsoft tem seu próprio processo e os requisitos para se inscrever, assinar ou caso contrário, se tornam parte do serviço e para indicar que você deseja integrar ao acesso condicional.
+Each non-Microsoft provider has its own process and requirements to sign up, subscribe, or otherwise become a part of the service, and to indicate that you wish to integrate with Conditional Access.
 Nesse ponto, o provedor lhe fornecerá um bloco de dados no formato JSON.
-Esses dados permite que o provedor e o acesso condicional funcionam juntos para seu locatário, cria o novo controle e define como o acesso condicional pode saber se os usuários executaram com êxito a verificação com o provedor.
+This data allows the provider and Conditional Access to work together for your tenant, creates the new control and defines how Conditional Access can tell if your users have successfully performed verification with the provider.

-Controles personalizados não podem ser usados com a automação do Identity Protection que exigem a autenticação multifator ou elevar as funções no Privileged Identity Manager (PIM).
+Custom controls cannot be used with Identity Protection's automation requiring multi-factor authentication or to elevate roles in Privileged Identity Manager (PIM).

 Copie os dados JSON e, em seguida, cole-os na caixa de texto relacionada.
 Não faça alterações ao JSON, a menos que você compreenda explicitamente a alteração que você está fazendo.
 Fazer qualquer alteração pode interromper a conexão entre o provedor e a Microsoft e potencialmente bloquear você e seus usuários do acesso às respectivas contas.

-A opção de criar um controle personalizado está no **gerenciar** seção o **acesso condicional** página.
+The option to create a custom control is in the **Manage** section of the **Conditional Access** page.

 ![Controle](./media/controls/82.png)